omz13/kirby-cache-widgets/README.md

 ### 0.2
 - Fixes #1
 - If a cache is specified, but not enabled for the current user, will now show the cache details (instead of before where it just said no cache).
 There is a very subtle asterisk after the cache driver name to indicate its available but not for the current user.

+### 0.3
+- Tweak things so the diagnostics widget, if required, is shown before any of the other widgets.
+- Fixes.
+Because, of course, things went terribly wrong with 0.2.
+This time it should work.